sravan257/ksk/README.md

 Mechanical engineer
 Cyber Security Engineer
 Course Completed in Great Learning
-Still Waiting fo Job in PenTester
+Still Waiting for a Job in PenTester